kevinkuriachan/ModdedMinecraftServer/README.md

 This is just a document describing how to run a modded minecraft server on a Raspberry Pi.
 These instructions were tested on a Raspberry Pi 4.

 ## What you will need
-- Raspberry Pi with at least 4 GB of RAM
+- Raspberry Pi with at least 4 GB of RAM (I used 8)
 - Power cable for Raspberry Pi
 - A 32 GB microSD card
 - Ethernet cable

+## What this document covers
+- Setting up an Ubuntu Server on a Raspberry Pi
+- Installing and running the Forged Server for Minecraft
+- Installing Mods

 # Setting Up the Raspberry Pi